CS-SI/pytest-executable/doc/how-to-use.rst

 Run the |exe| and do default regression checks
 ----------------------------------------------

-:command:`pytest --exe-runner <path/to/runner> --exe-regression-root <path/to/tests/references> <path/to/tests/inputs>`
+:command:`pytest <path/to/tests/inputs> --exe-runner <path/to/runner> --exe-regression-root <path/to/tests/references>`

 .. note::

-   Currently this can only be used when the |exe| execution is done on the same machine as the one that execute the regression checks, i.e. this will not work when the |exe| is submitted through a job scheduler.
+   Currently this can only be used when the |exe| execution is done on the same machine as the one that execute the regression checks, i.e. this will not work when the |exe| is executed on another machine.

 Finally, checks are done on the |exe| log files to verify that the file :file:`executable.stdout` exists and is not empty, and that the file